SkylineCommunications/Skyline.DataMiner.VisualStudioTemplates/README.md

 ## License

-This project is licensed under the [MIT License](https://github.com/SkylineCommunications/Skyline.DataMiner.VisualStudioTemplates/blob/main/LICENSE) – see the file for details.
+This project is licensed under the [MIT License](https://github.com/SkylineCommunications/Skyline.DataMiner.VisualStudioTemplates/blob/main/LICENSE).
+See the file for details.